mckennapsean/dissertation/content/02-background.md

 focus on two kinds of models for visualization design: decision models and process models [@Meyer]. **Decision models** capture the _what_ and _why_ of design by characterizing the rationale behind the decisions that a designer makes.
-This rationale can be useful for tracking decisions with respect the project's context and for transferring design knowledge and guidelines to other visualization projects. **Process models**, on the other hand, capture the _how_ of design, characterizing the actions that a designer takes as a series of
+This rationale can be useful for tracking decisions with respect to the project's context and for transferring design knowledge and guidelines to other visualization projects. **Process models**, on the other hand, capture the _how_ of design, characterizing the actions that a designer takes as a series of